64 Comments

 Mimzy Borogroves's avatar

 This is a very interesting column because it illustrates on a small scale what is happening to our communities related to tribalism as practiced by other nations.
 I happen to be an SMU alumna from 50 years ago.
 I know in the past thirty years the push to diversify the faculty was strident and largely pushed by liberal factions within the Methodist church.
 In doing so, as typical of academia, SMU overreacted and the result was a new type of faculty bias.
-You see similar things happening in Richardson, where long time Chinese American groups that settleed there in the 1970's are finding themselves displaced by newer residents from predominantly Muslim countries.
+You see similar things happening in Richardson, where long time Chinese American groups that settled there in the 1970's are finding themselves displaced by newer residents from predominantly Muslim countries.
 The friction has been polite, so far, but there is still friction.
-SMU is going to have to tread lightly on this because right now UTD is attraction more of the Korean and Chinese American students.
-But the bottom line is Desai is a poor department head who is using trabalism as a means to maintaining control.
+SMU is going to have to tread lightly on this because right now UTD is attracting more of the Korean and Chinese American students.
+But the bottom line is Desai is a poor department head who is using tribalism as a means to maintaining control.

-Lhfry's avatar
+snakepilskin111's avatar

 American immigration policy - importing conflicts from around the world…